Orthopaedic Surgery Applicant Information

 Click here to view Minimum Criteria Considered for Applicants Selected for Interview with the Orthopaedic Surgery Residency.
 Only U.S. medical students who meet these criteria will be considered for senior medical student rotations in Orthopaedic Surgery.

-Note: The Tennessee Board of Medical Examiners requires that applicants for license in Tennessee must be graduates either from LCME or AOA accredited schools or from international schools whose admission criteria are comparable to LCME medical schools.
+Note: The Tennessee Board of Medical Examiners requires that applicants for license in Tennessee must be graduates either from LCME or AOA accredited schools or from international schools whose admission meet or exceed those of medical schools accredited by the Liaison Committee on Medical Education.
 The UT College of Medicine Chattanooga and its programs have determined that they will only consider applicants for student rotations or residency/fellowship applications who are from schools who meet these same criteria so they would be eligible for medical license in Tennessee after completing residency.
+The Board of Medical Examiners adopts the following list of accreditation bodies: